 "Bargaining Unit" means the unit defined in the decision of the Ontario Labour Relations Board in Certificate Number 1594-79-R, dated December 18, 1979, and as amended on June 6, 1980.

 "Board" means the Board of Governors of Trent University as provided for in the Trent University Act, 1962-63.

-"COAP" means the Committee on Academic Personnel as constituted by Senate.
+"COAP" means the Committee on Academic Personnel.